vic-ma/howtodismantle.github.io/_posts/2025-06-29-How-to-Build-a-Company-Newsstand-with-Just-a-SharePoint-List-(and-Peakboard-Magic).md

 ## Configure SharePoint

-### Document library
+### Store images

 The first step is to create a document library to store the images for our news articles.
 A document library is a standard SharePoint file library, but with one additional column: `Media ID`.
 This column is a string that identifies the file (for example, a file name).
 We need this column to make it easy for users to choose an image to use with their news article.

 ![image](/assets/2025-06-29/020.png)

+### Store news articles

-For the actual news we need a regular SharePoint list.
-The screenshot shows all columns that are necessary in the list settings.
+Next, we create a standard SharePoint list to store our news articles.
+This screenshot shows all columns that are necessary in the list settings:

 ![image](/assets/2025-06-29/030.png)